TOP WRAP 6-Mariupol says thousands deported from besieged Ukrainian city | Law-Order

 Ukraine's Deputy Prime Minister Iryna Vereshchuk said seven humanitarian corridors would open on Sunday to enable civilians to leave frontline areas.
 Ukraine has so far evacuated a total of 190,000 people from such areas, Vereshchuk said on Saturday.
 The U.N. human rights office said at least 847 civilians had been killed in Ukraine as of Friday, although it says the real toll is thought to be considerably higher since its monitoring team has not yet been able to verify casualty reports from several badly hit cities.
 The Ukrainian prosecutor general's office said that 112 children have been killed.

 Russian forces have taken heavy losses since the start of the invasion.
 Long columns of troops that bore down on the capital Kyiv have been halted in the suburbs.
-Zelenskiy's office said on Sunday Ukraine sees a high risk of an attack launched from Belarus on the Volyn region, which lies immediately to the north of the capital Kyiv.
+Zelenskiy's office said on Sunday Ukraine sees a high risk of an attack launched from Belarus on the Volyn region, which lies to the north of the western city of Lviv.
 It was not immediately clear whether Ukraine saw the threat of an attack on Volyn from Russian forces or the Belarusian military.

 While Belarus is a close ally of Putin's and has served as a staging post for Russian forces, it has so far not publicly committed troops to supporting Russia.
 In Syria, some paramilitary fighters say they were ready to deploy to Ukraine to fight in support of their ally Russia but have not yet received instructions to go.